DeForestt/aflat/README.md

 # AFlat
-AFlat is a simple, low-leval, programming language.
+AFlat is a simple, low-level, programming language.
 It is designed to give as much freedom as possible to the programmer, and yet at the same time be easy to read and understand.
 <br>

 ## Trust the programmer philosophy